Rajas-S/ASCII-image-generator/README.md

 # ASCII-image-generator
 A program to convert images into ascii art using TerminalGraphics Rajas-S
 This project is a branch of my TerminalGraphics project and is merely an advanced demonstration

+If you are using Windows - by pressing '.' you can make the image darker and ',' to make the image lighter
+(these actions changes tileset by dding space padding at the beginning creating this darker/lighten effect)
+THIS DARKEN/LIGHTER HAS THE SAME EFFECT AS SHARPEN/BLUR respectively.

 # How to use:
 1. place your image file in the same place as a python script where it is run (same directory)